GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/mappers.rst

 The primitive set search is conducted by comparing the AstroData ``tags`` attribute of the first input dataset to the ``tagset`` attribute of each primitive class.
-The best matched primitive set should in principle be found in an instrument package that matches the instrument descriptor of the input datasets.
+The best matched primitive set should, in principle, be found in an instrument package that matches the instrument descriptor of the input datasets.
 In fact, the way the search is optimized right now, it enforces that principle.